ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 18. The system validates the sec_language attribute in the request and appends the response with the demographic fields in language requested.
 19. The system proceeds to execute Notification-SMS
 20. _**Alerts and Warning messages for data type violation are sent as per [**data definition**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Error_Messages_Validate%20MISP%20Partner_MOS-1123_MOS-1129_MOS-1098.docx) (Link to be updated)**_
-21. The alert and warning messages are configurable via a configurable file.

-**C. Support multiple license keys (policies) for a single TSP (Partner) (Feature Roadmap-TBD)**

-**License Key Generation** [**[↑]**](#table-of-content)

-1. License key generation to be invoked through admin portal with an approval process > Key to be associated to the TSP ID > TSP should have a mechanism to access the key
-2. MOSIP should support multiple license keys per TSP.
-There will be a separate license key per use case/application with associated policy
-3. Once a TSP is authorized, they should ideally have a self-service (TSP Portal) mechanism to get their keys and regenerate them on need basis.
-In the absence of a Self-service portal, it should be possible for the admin to generate the key and email it to the TSP.
-This can be done as part of the approval process, as well as on an ad hoc basis when the key needs to be replaced

 # 6. Authentication Device Support
 ## 6.1 Registered Devices and Open Devices TBD [**[↑]**](#table-of-content)